peterdemin/pip-compile-multi/README.rst

 And chances are that if several developers do the same over some period in time, some will have different dependency versions than others.
-Also, if the project is online service, one day it may stop working after redeployment because some of dependencies had backward-incompatible release.
+Also, if the project is online service, one day it may stop working after redeployment because some of the dependencies had backward incompatible release.
-Those kind of releases are more common than newbie can think.
+That kind of releases is more common than a newbie can think.
-More or less every package with version higher than ``2.0.0`` had them.
+More or less every package with a version higher than ``2.0.0`` had them.

 To avoid this problem Python developers are hard-pinning (aka locking) their dependencies.
-So instead of list of libraries, they have something like:
+So instead of a list of libraries, they have something like:

 .. code-block::